alttch/rapidtables/README.md

 **rapidtables** is focused on speed and is useful for applications which dynamically refresh data in console.
-The module code is heavily optimized, it uses only tuples inside and on a relatively small tables (<2000 records) it renders them even faster than Pandas.
+The module code is heavily optimized, it uses only tuples inside and on the relatively small tables (<2000 records) it renders even faster than Pandas.

 And unlike other similar modules, **rapidtables** can output pre-formatted tuples of strings or even tuples of tuples of strings, which allows you to